geraldneale/SoundTrack/README.md

 # SoundTrack
 Your life's new soundtrack.
-A group of Jupyter Notebooks running on Linux.
+A group of Jupyter Notebooks runs on Linux and plays to connected broswer.

 Todo (20190802):
 1. Upload database creation scripts.